tespkg/enva-release/README.md

 # environtment store

-1. Service start command line args, options and configs in the yaml files(equal to `application/service spec` in future context) will not need to change at most time.
+1. Service start command line args, options and configs in the yaml files(use `application/service spec` in the next context) will not need to change at most time.
-1. Move changeable command line args, options and configs from application/service spec to env store.
+1. Move changeable command line args, options and configs from `application/service spec` to env store.
+1. Auto restart service when any of args, options or configs changed.

 ## Key register & setup flow
 1. (DevOps) Start envs + state